sabrishamcar/Data550_finalproject/README.md

 Step 1: `Run Rscript renv/activate.R`

 Step 2: Run `make install`, which will run `renv::restore()` to restore the package versions on your computer.

+## Build report using a Docker image
+Step 1: Ensure you are in the working directory where this project lives Step 2: Run `make final_report/report.html`.
+This may take a few minutes to run.